Share this Post

 - It creates a sense of ownership among those who should be there.
 People are more likely to maintain and monitor places they “own”, preventing common hazards like falls.
 They will also protect the space from intruders and others who wish to do harm.

-- It naturally makes intruders uncomfortable and furtive, making them easier to detect.
+- It naturally makes intruders uncomfortable, making them easier to detect.

 As an added benefit, Safe Havens notes that “territoriality also sets the tone for what is acceptable behavior.”
 This reduces the drain on student morale and staff resources that comes from constant disciplinary action.